-With the stock market making record gains, it’s a good time to review how you, as an individual, are taxed on the gains and losses from your investments.
+With the stock market’s volatility and the year coming to an end, it’s a good time to review how you, as an individual, are taxed on the gains and losses from your investments.

 According to the IRS, nearly everything you own and use for personal or investment purposes is a capital asset.
 This includes a home, personal-use items like household furnishings, and stocks or bonds held as investments.

 First, separate your long-term gains and losses from your short-term gains and losses.

 Long-term: gains or losses from investments you held for more than a year.

 Short-term: gains and losses from investments held for one year or less.

 According to the IRS, the tax rate on most net capital gains is no higher than 15% for most individuals.
 Some or all net capital gains may be taxed at 0% if your taxable income is less than $80,000.

 Tax Rate Grouping for Capital Gains and Losses